-- Comply with the health and safety laws.

-- Take care of their own safety.

-- Take care in their actions as this may affect the health and safety of others.
+- Comply with the health and safety laws. - Take care of their own safety. - Take care in their actions as this may affect the health and safety of others. - Take care for others safety. - Co-operate with the club regarding health & safety at work. - Not to engage in any improper conduct that might endanger their health & safety and that of others. - Report any defects with club facilities that may affect health and safety to their Safety Officer.

-- Take care for others safety. - Co-operate with the club regarding health & safety at work. - Not to engage in any improper conduct that might endanger their health & safety and that of others. - Report any defects with club facilities that may affect health and safety to their Safety Officer. - To clean up the facilities after themselves. - Co-operate in the investigation and reporting of accidents. - Must not interfere with or misuse any specified items or equipment. - Be aware of their statutory obligation under the 2005 Act. - Report to the Safety Officer any person abusing facilities and equipment. - Report to the Safety Officer any defects in equipment. - Any customer that recklessly endangers his / her as well as other persons may be subject to disciplinary action by the Executive Committee.
+- To clean up the facilities after themselves. - Co-operate in the investigation and reporting of accidents. - Must not interfere with or misuse any specified items or equipment. - Be aware of their statutory obligation under the 2005 Act. - Report to the Safety Officer any person abusing facilities and equipment. - Report to the Safety Officer any defects in equipment. - Any customer that recklessly endangers his / her as well as other persons may be subject to disciplinary action by the Executive Committee. - Comply with any relevant legislation regarding the use, operation and working at, on or in the club facilities.

-4.13 Guests and Members of the Public
+4.10 Guests & Members of the Public

-- All visitors to the club must sign the Visitor's Register at the bar entrance. - Comply with the health and safety laws. - Take care of their own safety. - Take care in their actions as this may affect the health and safety of others. - Take care for others safety. - Co-operate with the club regarding health & safety at work. - Not to engage in any improper conduct that might endanger their health & safety and that of others. - Report any defects with club facilities that may affect health and safety to their Safety Officer. - To clean up the facilities after themselves. - Co-operate in the investigation and reporting of accidents. - Must not interfere with or misuse any specified items or equipment.
+- All visitors to the club must sign the Visitor's Register at the bar entrance. - Comply with the health and safety laws. - Take care of their own safety. - Take care in their actions as this may affect the health and safety of others. - Take care for others safety. - Co-operate with the club regarding health & safety at work. - Not to engage in any improper conduct that might endanger their health & safety and that of others. - Report any defects with club facilities that may affect health and safety to their Safety Officer. - To clean up the facilities after themselves. - Co-operate in the investigation and reporting of accidents. - Must not interfere with or misuse any specified items or equipment. - Be aware of their statutory obligation under the 2005 Act. - Report to the Safety Officer any person abusing facilities and equipment. - Report to the Safety Officer any defects in equipment.